Travel Postcard: 48 hours in wintry Helsinki

 FRIDAY

-6 p.m. - Drop off your luggage and head to fashionable Liberty or Death for an inventive cocktail and an introduction to Finns' quirky sense of humour.
+6 p.m. - Drop off your luggage and head to fashionable Liberty or Death for an inventive cocktail and an introduction to Finns' quirky sense of humor.

 The menu, which changes monthly, includes "This isn't the drink you were looking for" -- a drink based on Finlandia vodka mixed with tomato, coriander, beer and chili.
 The bar describes it as a "cocktail nobody will probably like, ever."